On the tensor structure of modules for compact orbifold vertex operator algebras: The main theorems

-\begin{exam} Here we discuss the example of the simple Virasoro vertex operator algebra $L(1,0)$ with central charge $c=1$.
-It is well known (see for instance \cite{DG}, \cite{Mil}) that this is the fixed-point subalgebra of the compact group $SO(3)$ acting on the $\mathfrak{sl}_2$-root lattice vertex operator algebra $V_Q$.
-By \cite[Theorem 12.24]{DL}, the lattice vertex operator algebra $V_Q$ embeds into the abelian intertwining algebra $V_P$, where $P$ is now the weight lattice of $\mathfrak{sl}_2$, and $L(1,0)$ is now the fixed-point subalgebra of $SU(2)$ acting on $V_P$.
+Alternatively, the fusion rules for Heisenberg Fock modules are well known to agree with those for finite-dimensional $U(1)$-modules, so that one could use Theorem \ref{fusionruletovrtxtens} to conclude the existence of vertex tensor category structure on the category of Fock modules with highest weights in $Q$.
+Then it follows from Corollary \ref{maintheorem} that the corresponding symmetric tensor category structure is equivalent to $\mathrm{Rep}\,U(1)$.

+One can further obtain vertex tensor category structure on the category of Fock modules with highest weights in $P$ by studying the analogous action of $U(1)\cong\RR\alpha/Q$ on $V_P$.
+In this case, the corresponding braided tensor category of $\mathcal{H}$-modules will be equivalent to the modification of $\mathrm{Rep}\,U(1)$ by a $3$-cocycle; we will describe this $3$-cocyle in detail in the next example.
+Note that here we are considering small semisimple subcategories of the full category $\mathcal{H}-\mathbf{mod}$ of grading-restricted, generalized $\mathcal{H}$-modules.
+In fact, the full category $\mathcal{H}-\mathbf{mod}$ admits vertex tensor category structure: the simple objects of $\mathcal{H}-\mathbf{mod}$ consist of all Fock modules with arbitrary highest weights, all simple modules are simple currents, and all objects are finite-length extensions of Fock modules. \end{exam}

+\begin{exam} Now the action of $U(1)$ on $V_P$ as in the previous example extends to an action of $SU(2)$ on $V_P$, which descends to a faithful action of $SO(3)$ on $V_Q$; we will use these actions to obtain new vertex tensor categories.
+It is well known (see for instance \cite{DG}, \cite{Mil}), that the fixed-point subalgebra $V_Q^{SO(3)}=V_P^{SU(2)}$ is the simple Virasoro vertex operator algebra $L(1,0)$ with central charge $c=1$.
 The irreducible $L(1,0)$-modules appearing in the decomposition of $V_P$ as an $SU(2)$-module are the modules $L(1,\frac{n^2}{4})$ for $n\in\NN$, where $n^2/4$ denotes the lowest conformal weight (see \cite{Mil}).
 The functor $\Phi$ from $\rep SU(2)$ to $L(1,0)$-modules sends the $(n+1)$-dimensional irreducible $SU(2)$-module $V(n)$ to $L(1,\frac{n^2}{4})$.

 In \cite[Theorem 3.3]{Mil}, it was shown that the fusion rules among the $L(1,0)$-modules $L(1,\frac{n^2}{4})$ for $n\in\NN$ agree with the fusion rules for finite-dimensional irreducible $\mathfrak{sl}_2$-modules (equivalently, finite-dimensional irreducible continuous $SU(2)$-modules).
 Thus Theorem \ref{fusionruletovrtxtens} applies to show that the semisimple category $\cC_{V_P}$ of $L(1,0)$-modules generated by the $L(1,\frac{n^2}{4})$ for $n\in\NN$ has vertex tensor category structure.
 Then Corollary \ref{maintheorem} implies that the braided tensor category structure on $\cC_{V_P}$ is equivalent to the tensor category structure on $\rep SU(2)$ modified by the $3$-cocycle $(F,\Omega)$.\footnote{A more general result for $ADE$ weight lattice abelian intertwining algebras was stated in the dissertation \cite{St}, but the version of Theorem \ref{Jinjective} above that is needed there was not fully proved.
 This is why we only consider the case of $\mathfrak{sl}_2$ here, using \cite{Mil}.}